DirecTV Arena: History

-According to promise strategic partners, the new giant will have all the amenities for both spectators and artists.
-It will have a floor area of 10,000 square meters, three meeting rooms and press room, nine areas of baths, 20 dining venues, a full 12 dressing rooms, five-door access, elevator, modular stage and 20 exclusive boxes, among others.
+According to promise strategic partners, the new giant has amenities for both spectators and artists, including a floor area of 10,000 square meters, three meeting rooms and press room, nine areas of baths, 20 dining venues, a full 12 dressing rooms, five-door access, elevator, modular stage and 20 exclusive boxes, among others.

-For its size, this stadium will be the third in size in Latin America, behind Movistar Arena of Santiago, Chile, and Mexico City Arena, Mexico.
+For its size, this stadium was third in size in Latin America, behind Movistar Arena of Santiago, Chile, and Mexico City Arena, Mexico.
 This type of venues have specific spaces for the development of various shows.
 They consist of an indoor space, high technology and capacity to accommodate large numbers of spectators.
 Between the best known internationally Arenas: the Madison Square Garden, in New York; The O2, in London; Bercy Arena, in Paris, and Amsterdam Arena, among others.
 The DirecTV Arena will work within the ALG Center, located at kilometer 35 of the Pan American Av.

+In 2020, DirecTV retired as sponsor of the arena due to financial problems caused by the COVID-19 pandemic.
+The arena was closed that year and has not been reopened since then.